OKEAMAH/Git/docs/user/logging.rst

 -  ``chmod=<int>`` sets the access-rights of the file at creation time (default is ``0o600``, provided
    `Umask <https://en.wikipedia.org/wiki/Umask>`__ allows it).
+- ``rotate-days=<int>`` sets up a rotation for log files, creating a file for each day.
+The parameter is the number of days these logs should be kept, and hence the number of files.
+The day of the year with format ["yyyymmdd"] is added to the path provided.

 Examples: